mongodb-labs/repl-trace-checker/README.md

 * Trigger a rollback and check its trace.
 * Introduce a bug in the actual replica set, traces should fail the checker.
 * Prevent oplog truncation while the actual replica set is running.
+* Note the trick for debugging traces: Add "Trace[i]" in the Toolbox's "Error-Trace Exploration" box